kryptokommunist/kryptokommunist.github.io/_posts/2022-11-01-fantastic-planet.md

 This didn't scare me when I was young (about 8) and came across it when I was watching t.v., but now.
 It mortifies me.
 It REALLY freaks me out.
 I don't think I could ever watch it again.
 That fascinates me.
 I was so fearless as a child, but now, just the thought of watching this scares the hell out of me.
 </blockquote>

-Maybe this is not the movie this commenter is scared about but actually their own experience this movie is pointing towards.
+Maybe this is not the movie this commenter is scared about, but their own experience this movie is pointing towards.

 <blockquote>
 There's something disturbing about this movie,but i cant get it out of my head.Genius